bmdavid2/OligoRL/README.md

 ### Required Arguments
 - `--sequence`,`-s`: Starting DNA sequence that should be blocked from containing restriction sites.
 To generate a set of barcodes with the highest diversity, start with a string of N's the length of your oligo.

-- `-restrictionsites`,`-r`: Sequences to block from the oligo pools.
+- `--restrictionsites`,`-r`: Sequences to block from the oligo pools.
 Separate multiple sequences by commas.
 Do not include spaces.

 ### Optional Arugments